-- To identify if there are any observable matters that would result in the building not being suitable for occupation and use in accordance with its classification under the BCA. - To visually confirm that critical items are installed in the building. - To follow up on matters identified in previous inspections, including a previous unsatisfactory inspection of the completed building. - To visually verify third party attestations regarding compliance of installation or other matters requiring verification.
+- Determining whether the building or part the subject of the application is completed. - Verifying that the building is consistent with what has been approved, i.e. the development consent and CC approved plans and specifications. - To identify if there are any observable matters that would result in the building not being suitable for occupation and use in accordance with its classification under the BCA. - To visually confirm that critical items and services are installed in the building. - To follow up on matters identified in previous inspections, including a previous unsatisfactory inspection of the completed building. - To visually verify third party attestations regarding compliance of installation or other matters requiring verification. - To visually check matters raised by Fire and Rescue NSW in a final fire safety report or fire safety system report.